elainajones/elainajones/README.md

 # About me

 Hi there!
 I'm a IT professional, Linux enthusiast, and creative problem solver with a passion for helping others.
-I love finding elegant solutions to problems.

 Vim is the best text editor.